 Train your hair to need less shampoo

 If you’re trying to shampoo less, co-washing is the perfect way to prolong the days in between shampoos.
 This helped me detox from shampoo, as I loved that I was still able to wet my hair in the shower.
 I thought my hair would feel dirty and greasy, but I didn’t notice much of a difference in terms of hair odor or oiliness.
 I did however notice how soft my hair was just after the first co-wash.
+Click here to read our guide to washing your hair less.

 Mary’s 5 Day Hair Cycle